 A wood-burning stove heats the bothy and a solar PV panel powers 3 lamps.
 There is a plug-socket for charging laptops and cameras but the power source is limited and only essential electrical goods should be brought.
 The bothy is off-grid, meaning it has a photovoltaic (PV) panel generating enough electricity to provide lighting and allow you to charge a mobile phone/laptop or run a radio.
 It won’t power a hair dryer, kettle or anything else that makes heat or requires a lot of power.

 The Isle of Eigg Shop is a well-stocked shop and has a post office.
-The post office has a cash point which is free to use, but you are advised to bring enough cash with you to last your stay, in case of any problems.
+The post office has a cash point which is free to use but we advise to bringing enough cash with you to last your stay, just in case of any problems.
 The shop is 4 miles from Sweeney’s Bothy, but can deliver if you order in advance or make an arrangement whilst you’re on the island.
 The shop accepts debit and credit cards.
-Most of the year, as well as the shop you can order organic veg and eggs from Eigg Organics.
-NOTE – please contact directly for details in autumn and winter 2020.
+Most of the year, as well as the shop you can order organic veg and eggs from Eigg Organics which is situated close to the bothy.

 THINGS TO DO